racedisparityaudit/style-guide/how-we-write.md

 - be careful when comparing percentages between groups: ‘a higher percentage of White adults ate 5-a-day when compared with other ethnic groups’ is accurate, but ‘more White adults ate 5-a-day’ is not

-- don’t overload summary points with too many figures and quantities (for example: “in England, over half (52.3%) of adults (28 million people) ate 5 or more portions of fruit and vegetables a day” – drop the ‘(28 million people) and this is fine)
+- don’t overload summary points with too many figures and quantities – for example “in England, over half (52.3%) of adults (28 million people) ate 5 or more portions of fruit and vegetables a day” (remove the 28 million figure for a more readable point)

 - say ‘higher than the average for all adults in England’ not ‘higher than the England average’